ChaoticAkantor/CARPG/README.md

 Manually killing them from the menu refunds their full cost.
 Their health and damage scales with level.
 Robots have thick armor and are resistant to bullets.
 Any XP (frags/score) they gain is sent to you instead.
 Always gets a pipewrench, can hit them with the wrench to heal them.
-Can NOT be revived.
+Can potentially be revived, but triggers detonation sequence on death!

 # Xenologist - Xen Minions
 Can summon friendly Xen Creatures based on maximum bio reserve via a menu.